malmarri/baSSdrop/README.md

 `baSSdrop` targets these specific transition types at a user-defined set of SNP coordinates.
 It identifies bases that *could* be biological variants but match the expected strand-specific damage profile, and downgrades their base quality score to **0** (`!`).
 This prevents false-positive variant calling while preserving transversions and transitions in the middle of reads where damage is less frequent.

 ## Amended Version from Original by pontussk
-This version allows users to define exactly how many bases from the start and end of the BAM read string should be targeted for recalibration.
-This ensures that the protected center of the DNA molecule remains untouched.
+This version allows users to define  how many bases from the start and end of the BAM read string should be targeted for recalibration.

 ## Compilation
 Compile the tool using any standard C++ compiler: